Corporate Structuring · Tax · 2026

 Gains on disposal of shares are fully exempt

 Cyprus levies no capital gains tax and no corporate income tax on gains from disposal of shares, bonds, debentures, or other qualifying securities.
-The exemption is unconditional: size of gain, length of holding period, ownership percentage, jurisdiction of the target: none of these affect it.
+The exemption is unconditional.
+Size of gain, length of holding period, ownership percentage, jurisdiction of the target: none of these affect it.

-There is one exception: companies whose value derives more than 50% from immovable property in Cyprus are excluded from the exemption.
+There is one exception: companies whose value derives more than 20% from immovable property in Cyprus are excluded from the exemption.
 The Capital Gains Tax Law applies to gains on both direct and indirect disposals of such property-rich entities.
 For groups with primarily operational assets (businesses, IP, financial instruments), this rarely arises.

 04 Double Tax Treaties